Ictoan42/Cube-Game/README.md

 ## Compiling

 `cargo build`, or `cargo build --release` if you want a small executable (link time optimisation is enabled for release builds)
-`cargo run` also works to skip a step.
+`cargo run`. also works to skip a step.

 ## Asset Credits